Abstract polytope: The Hasse diagram

 Smaller posets, and polytopes in particular, are often best visualized in a Hasse diagram, as shown.
 By convention, faces of equal rank are placed on the same vertical level.
-Each "line" between faces, say F, G, indicates an ordering relation < such that F < G where F is below G in the diagram.
+Each connection between faces F and G indicates an ordering relation < such that F < G where F is below G in the diagram.

 The Hasse diagram defines the unique poset and therefore fully captures the structure of the polytope.
 Isomorphic polytopes give rise to isomorphic Hasse diagrams, and vice versa.
 The same is not generally true for the graph representation of polytopes.